bbusse/obch/README.md

 Terraform has minikube and flux providers

-For a pure GitOps experience the path containing the yaml manifests create by 'flux create --export' would have to be added to the fluxcd repository
+For a pure GitOps experience the path containing the yaml manifests created by 'flux create [..] --export' would have to be added to the fluxcd repository

 ## Resources